 Email subscription means control.
-It’s typically a better alternative than building an audience on social media platforms that can change their algorithm in a way that crushes what content your followers can see.
+It’s typically a better alternative than building an audience on social media platforms that can change their algorithm in a way that crushes what your followers can see.

 Should we use double opt-in?
 Automate Twitter Lead Generation Cards?
 Use pop-ups?
 Ask for their name or just their email address?

 I often find teams focus too much on reducing click friction and not enough on creating content their readers truly need.